Canada Mortgage and Housing Corporation: Affordable housing

 CMHC, on behalf of the Government of Canada, invests approximately CA$2 billion annually to help reduce the number of Canadians in housing need.
 This includes significant funding for social housing.
 Ongoing subsidies are provided under 25- to 50-year operating agreements with housing groups who provide affordable housing to those in need.
 Approximately 80% of the existing social housing portfolio is administered by provinces and territories under long-term agreements with CMHC.
 The remaining 20% is administered by CMHC and includes the on-reserve portfolio and certain federally funded housing units off-reserve, such as housing cooperatives.

 Also as part of the $2 billion annual investment, CMHC provides funding to provinces and territories under the "Investment in Affordable Housing" (IAH).

 CMHC also supports affordable housing through low-cost loans to federally assisted social housing sponsors seeking to finance new projects on-reserve or to renew existing financing.

 CMHC's Affordable Housing Centre works with the private, public and non-profit sectors to help develop affordable housing that does not require ongoing federal assistance.

+MLI Select

+Designed to promote affordable, accessible, and energy efficient housing in Canada for both existing buildings being retrofitted and the new construction of projects with 5 or more units.
+To do so, the program incentivizes housing projects that contribute to affordability, accessibility, and environmental sustainability.
+Projects earn points in these categories and may qualify for improved financing terms from their lenders such as higher loan-to-value ratios, longer amortization periods, and reduced mortgage insurance premiums.
+These features are intended to improve project feasibility and encourage investment in rental housing supply.